1 Pedro 1:1

 (b) The proof of your faith.
 Just as some materials get stronger when compressed, your God-given faith reveals its supernatural qualities when you go through trials.

-The trials of life are not to see whether we are made of the right stuff or whether we can manufacture iron-clad faith, for we can’t manufacture faith at all.
+The trials of life are not to see whether we are made of the right stuff or whether we can whip up enough faith, for we can’t manufacture faith at all.
 Faith is something to receive (2 Pet.
 1:1).
-Faith that endures is a gift from God (Eph.
+Faith that endures is a gift from God and we get it from hearing the good news of Jesus (Eph.
 2:8).

 (c) More precious than gold.
-Just as gold is purified through fire, the precious quality of our God-given faith is revealed when we go through fiery trails.
+Just as gold is purified through fire, the precious quality of our God-given faith is revealed when we go through fiery trials.

 (d) Praise and glory and honor.
 No matter what life dishes out, the children of God will make it through.
 Every one of us will stand blameless and confident before the Lord on the day that he is revealed (1 Cor.
 1:8, 1 John 4:17).
 All this is to the glory of the Shepherd who watches over us and sustains us to the end (1 Pet.
 2:25).

 (b) You love him… believe in him.
-When you know how good God is and how deeply he loves you, he is easy to trust (see entry for 1 John 2:5).
+When you know how good God is and how deeply he loves you, he is easy to trust (see entrada for 1 John 2:5).

 (d) Joy inexpressible.
-Trusting Jesus brings us great joy.
+Trusting the Risen Lord brings us great joy.
 Knowing that he is with us through thick and thin and that he will complete the good work he has begun in our lives fills our hearts with gladness.

 There are different types of faith.
-The religious Jews had faith in God but theirs was not a saving faith as it was unaccompanied by the work of believing in the Savior he sent (see entry for Jas.
+The religious Jews had faith in God but theirs was not a saving faith as it was unaccompanied by the work of believing in the Savior he sent (see entrada for Jas.
 2:14).
-But we have the same faith as the apostles (2 Pet.
-1:1) – a faith in the Lord leads to salvation (2 Tim.
+But we who have obeyed Jesus Christ (1 Pet.
+1:2) and believed in him (1 Pet.
+2:6) have the same faith as the apostles (2 Pet.
+1:1) – a faith that leads to salvation (2 Tim.
 3:15).
 “For by grace you have been saved through faith” (Eph.
 2:8).

-(b) Your faith comes from the Lord.
+(b) Sua fé comes from the Lord.
 It is not something you manufacture, but something you receive (2 Pet.
 1:1).
 Faith comes from hearing about the love of God revealed in Jesus (Rom.
 10:17).

 (c) The salvation of your souls will be fully realized when the Lord returns and we are clothed in glory (1 Pet.
 1:5).

 Some speak of salvation as though it was an ongoing process.
 That is not what Peter is talking about here.
 If you are in Christ, you are a new creation, fully saved and fully sanctified.
-But our souls inhabit earthsuits which are subject to decay.
-Our physical bodies are the battleground where we engage with sin and experience its deathly effects (Rom.
+Your soul has been purified by truth (1 Pet.
+1:22).
+Yet our physical bodies remain subject to decay.
+In our bodies we engage with sin and experience its deathly effects (Rom.
 6:6, 12).
-But at the revelation of Jesus Christ (1 Pet.
-1:7) we will be clothed with resurrection bodies that cannot be touched by sin (1 Cor.
+But when Jesus Christ is revealed from heaven we will be clothed with resurrection bodies that cannot be touched by sin (1 Cor.
 15:52, Php.
 3:21).

 1 Peter 1:10